SimonGomezUniv/doc/td2_NODE.md

   - $(“#id”).val() get an input value
   - $(“#id”).append(...) append something to a span
   - array.include(somevalue) allow to test if somevalue is part of the array
+  -
+  - check event prevent default for the form submission https://www.w3schools.com/jsref/event_preventdefault.asp
+  - $.get('/word', (data)=> {console.log(data)}) is an easy way to do some request from the browser

 # Some consideration